OM-GURU

 (Krishna, Pandit Gopi, Kundalini: Path to Higher Consciousness.
 New Delhi: Orient Paperbacks, 1992, p.
 119)

-Some would make the claim that Gopi Krishna's experiences of mental chaos and insecurity were caused by his medatative efforts, and would warn against such exploration.
+Some would make the claim that Gopi Krishna's experiences of mental chaos and insecurity were caused by his meditative efforts, and would warn against such exploration.
 However many transpersonal psychologists would claim that "spiritual emergencies", "dark nights of the soul", "encounters with the shadow", shamanic sickness during tribal initiations, or descents into the unconscious are common among both indigenous and modern people.
 They can occur as a reaction to the use of mind altering drugs, a spiritual crisis or "call", past trauma, or any number of stressful experiences in life.
-Psychologists who are familiar with depth psychology see some such breakdowns as opportunites for growth and psychic integration of repressed or split off parts of the self, and a movement toward psychic or spiritual wholeness.
+Psychologists who are familiar with depth psychology see some such breakdowns as opportunities for growth and psychic integration of repressed or split off parts of the self, and a movement toward psychic or spiritual wholeness.

 Gopi Krishna's graphic accounts of his experiences stand out as among the clearest journals documenting a spiritual transformation of any this author has encountered.
 He is honest in describing the difficulties and dangers of the spiritual path, and the intense pressure it can exert on the physical body.
 He is not a guru in the classical sense of one who has disciples.
-He is more of a seeker who later became a teacher documenting his experiences with the Kundalini energy in a number of books, in hopes of being helpful to others who encounter this extraordinary spiritual phenomena.
+He is more of a seeker who later became a teacher documenting his experiences with the Kundalini energy in a number of books, in hopes of being helpful to others who encounter this extraordinary spiritual phenomenon.

 Gopi Krishna attended conferences in the West on Kundalini Yoga and died in 1984.